piotrbulinski/webdev-task/README.md

 Overview
 ---------------------
-This card memory game was built as a coding assessment for Thought Foundary.
+This card memory game was built as a coding assessment for Thought Foundry.

 Issues
 ---------------------